natalieagus/50002/docs/Hardware/a_basics-of-info.md

 {:.highlight-title}
 > Detailed Learning Objectives
 >
-> 1. **Understand the Foundation of Digital Devices:**
+> 1. **Foundation of Digital Devices:**
 >   - Learn the basic concept of encoding information using electrical signals.
->   - Understand how bits represent data in electronic devices and their role in computation.
+>   - Explain how bits represent data in electronic devices and their role in computation.
 > 2. **Explore Number Systems and Encoding:**
 >   - Gain proficiency in converting between binary, decimal, octal, and hexadecimal number systems.
 >   - Comprehend the use of prefixes and suffixes in different number systems to indicate bases.
 > 3. **Master 2's Complement for Signed Numbers:**
->   - Understand how 2's complement is used to represent signed integers in binary form.
+>   - Explain how 2's complement is used to represent signed integers in binary form.
 >   - Learn the process of converting positive numbers to their negative counterparts using 2's complement.
 > 4. **Grasp Various Encoding Techniques:**
 >   - Recognize fixed length length encoding methods.